 Facebook Challenges: Social Media Fundraising for Nonprofits

 Social media has proven to be an effective fundraising tool for nonprofits.
 Its popularity maximizes the online visibility of a nonprofit’s cause and reaches wider audiences than possible via other marketing channels.
-Facebook has taken the power of social media a step further with a peer-to-peer initiative that raises funds and awareness through engaging challenges.
+With Facebook, your nonprofit can take the power of social media a step further with a peer-to-peer initiative that raises funds and awareness through engaging challenges.

 In this guide, we’ll explore the basics of Facebook Challenges for nonprofits and how these organizations can leverage social media to raise funds for their missions: